Clostridium perfringens spores under the microscope. Photo by Don Stalons of CDC.

 - They are anaerobic (they grow in the absence of oxygen).

 - They form spores (essentially armor) so as to withstand environmental change, including disinfectants that would kill more vulnerable bacteria.

 Clostridium perfringens is one of the brothers of the evil Clostridium family but is further classified into five biotypes (A, B, C, D and E) depending on what combination of four toxins it produces.
 Dogs are almost exclusively infected with biotype A.

-The toxins of significance that Clostridium perfringens can produce are called enterotoxins.
+The toxins of significance that it can produce are called enterotoxins.
 We are particularly concerned about the alpha, epsilon, and net E/F toxins.
 These toxins can be seen in normal dogs but if they are in high enough amounts, they are associated with diarrhea.

 How Would Clostridium perfringens Infection Happen?

-The trigger may be dietary, may be related to infection with another organism, or may even related to medications (especially antibiotics).
-The type of diarrhea produced by the toxin is generally a colitis, meaning the large intestine is affected.
+The trigger may be dietary, may be related to infection with another organism, or may even related to medications, especially antibiotics.
+The type of diarrhea produced is generally a colitis, meaning the large intestine is affected.
 Such types of diarrhea are mucousy, possibly bloody, and associated with straining.
 A more watery diarrhea, as comes from the small intestine, is also possible.
 Severity of the diarrhea can range from mild to life-threatening depending on how much toxin is produced.
-The important concept is that Clostridium perfringens toxin can be the cause of the chronic diarrhea or it can be a complicating factor in a diarrhea caused by something else.
+The important concept is that C. perfringens toxin can be the cause of the chronic diarrhea or it can be a complicating factor in a diarrhea caused by something else.